DeliangFan/greenturtle/download/future/README.md

   - The directory should be future/contract/{cn|us}/...
   - The data format should be the same in every csv file

-- Generate data for backtesting
+- Generate continuous data
   - Read the data from single contracts and generate the continuous and adjust contract
+  - The directory should be future/continuous/{cn|us}/...
+  - The data format should be the same in every csv file

+- Align data which is already as input for backtrader
+  - Read the data from continuous contracts and align the date
-  - The directory should be future/backtesting/{cn|us}/...
+  - The directory should be future/align/{cn|us}/...
   - The data format should be the same in every csv file